amamitpandey/Temp_repo/to_do.md

 Email writing skill - search on cg sites
 Communication skill - search on cg sites
 Sql
-Remove unwanted file on onedrive and backup it. - done upto bnk dir Think about HDFC health insurance see earn FD on binace - if you want trading than no, if you want to keep reserve than yes
+Remove unwanted file on onedrive and backup it. - done upto prf(Upto Am_kids) Think about HDFC health insurance see earn FD on binace - if you want trading than no, if you want to keep reserve than yes